 Uterine Rupture and C-Section Delivery

 Uterine rupture is a dangerous obstetrical complication in which the wall of the womb tears open during delivery.
 Uterine rupture often occurs due to the forces of labor, especially if a woman has a scar from a previous C-section.
-When the uterus ruptures, the baby and placenta can spill into the mother’s abdomen.
+When the uterus ruptures, the baby and the placenta can spill into the mother’s abdomen.
 A rupture can cause the baby to be oxygen deprived by the following mechanisms:

 - The mother loses so much blood (low blood volume and blood pressure) that not enough oxygen-carrying blood can be delivered from her to the baby through the umbilical cord.